thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 3. **Maximum number of shards**: As a best practice, a given table should not have more than 1000 shards.
 This applies even if 60% of your CPU is above 1000.
 If you feel that you need more than 1000 shards for a given table, consult with your ThoughtSpot contact.

-4. **Number of shards should be a multiple of the number of nodes**: To ensure equal distribution of data across all nodes, so that none of your nodes sits idle, the number of shards should be a multiple of the number of nodes.
+4. **The number of shards should be a multiple of the number of nodes**: To ensure equal distribution of data across all nodes, so that none of your nodes sits idle, the number of shards should be a multiple of the number of nodes.
 So, for a 12-node cluster, for example, a table could have 12, 24, 36, or 48 shards, and so on.

 5. **Minimum number of shards**: Because the number of shards should be a multiple of the number of nodes, the mininum number of shards is the number of nodes.
 For a 12-node cluster, you should not have fewer than 12 shards.